 No significant fiscal implication to the State is anticipated.

-SB 6 represents an effort to provide civil liability protections for large and small businesses, religious institutions, non-profit entities, healthcare providers, first responders, and educational institutions during a declared pandemic or other disaster.
+SB 6 represents an effort to provide civil liability protections for large and small businesses, religious institutions, non-profit entities, healthcare providers, first responders, and educational institutions during a declared pandemic or disaster related to a pandemic, except in cases of reckless conduct or intentional misconduct.
 The bill would also provide civil liability protections to a person who designs, manufacturers, sells, labels, or donates certain products that have a defect or inadequate instructions unless the person had knowledge of the issue and acted with actual malice.

 We absolutely support creating civil liability protection during a time of pandemic disaster.
 However, that protection should be nuanced.
 As currently written, the protections created by this bill are too broad in some areas and too narrow in others.

-Finally, we are concerned that the legislative findings under Section 6 of the bill would effectively act as an endorsement of executive branch action taken throughout the pandemic.
+Finally, we are concerned that the legislative findings under Section 4 of the bill would effectively act as an endorsement of executive branch action taken throughout the pandemic.
 We are concerned that executive power has been overreached and encourage the legislature to limit future executive action rather than endorse past and ongoing executive action.
-Recommendation: Amend to strike Section 6 entirely or, at a minimum, strike 6(11).
+Recommendation: Amend to strike Section 4 entirely.